justin-nguyen-1996/Atari-Transfer-RL/README.md

 python3 policy_distill.py
 ```

-In order to change environments just change the value of ``env_name`` in the top of the code
+In order to change environments just change the value of ``env_name`` in the top of the code.

 For state abstraction check state abstraction branch to train abstraction teachers